atsukotominaga/music-teaching/README.md

 ## R
 > For data analysis

-- cleaning.R: clean data and remove performance errors.
+- 1_filtering.R: clean data and remove performance errors. >> outputs: 1_filtered folder
-- data_analysis.R: aggregate data and plot them. (+ Stats / not yet)
+    + In the original study, there was an coding error in Max for labelling the name of skills (either articulation or dynamics).
+This was corrected based on what was actually displayed to participants by checking the name of a stimulus image.
+See line 65.
+- 2_trimming.R: calculate dependent variables and remove outliers. >> outputs: 2_trimmed folder
+- ioi_art.R: data analysis for IOIs with articulation **>> outputs: 3_stats folder
+- ioi_dyn.R: data analysis for IOIs with dynamics >> outputs: 3_stats folder
+- kot_art.R: data analysis for KOT with articulation >> outputs: 3_stats folder
+- kot_dyn.R: data analysis for KOT with dynamics >> outputs: 3_stats folder
+- vel_art.R: data analysis for KV with articulation >> outputs: 3_stats folder
+- vel_art.R: data analysis for KV with dynamics >> outputs: 3_stats folder
 - ideal.csv: ideal performance data / used to remove performance errors.

 ## Rmd
-> For generating an instruction sheet (output:html)
+> For generating an instruction sheet

-- instruction.Rmd: RMarkdown for a instruction sheet for an experimenter (output:html)
+- instruction.Rmd: RMarkdown for a instruction sheet for an experimenter >> output: html file
+- image: figures used in the instruction sheet

 ## Jupyter notebook
-> For generating stimuli (output:png)
+> For generating stimuli

-- image_generator.ipynb: Python script to generate experimental stimuli (output:png - see more information on jupyter notebook)
+- image_generator.ipynb: Python script to generate experimental stimuli (see more information on jupyter notebook) >> outputs: stimuli and practice folders
 - image: used for stimuli generation

 ## Lilypond
 > For generating sheet music (output:pdf)

-- ly files: sheet music compiled by lilypond (output:pdf)
+- ly files: sheet music compiled by lilypond >> outputs: pdf files

-## Material
+# Material

-### Instruction
-- psd files for making instruction images
+- instruction: psd files for making instruction images >> outputs: png files

-### Checklist
+- cropped: original sheet music
-- an xlsx file to check each procedure during testing (for an experimenter)
+- checklist.xlsx: a list to check each procedure during testing (for an experimenter)